undp/performance-app-methodology/methodology/people/turnover-rate.md

 2. **External Turnover:**, involves individuals leaving UNDP entirely to pursue opportunities elsewhere.
 While this type of turnover can result from a range of factors – such as better compensation packages offered by competing companies or dissatisfaction with organizational policies and culture – it serves as a vital metric for assessing overall employee engagement, satisfaction, and the effectiveness of the company's retention strategies.

-The Performance App, and the OHR dashboards on which it is based, measures only the second type of turnover.
-[Ensure that this is correct]
+The Performance App, and the OHR dashboards on which it is based, measures both types of turnover, agreegated.

 While it is natural for any organization to experience some degree of turnover, there is an optimal level that balances employee retention and fresh perspectives.
 The recommended benchmark standard for effective performance is set at 15%, which signifies that UNDP should maintain annual turnover within this range, allowing room for healthy fluctuations while ensuring stability and continuity of operations.